 This annual report consists of a series of financial statements.
-The basic financial statements include: (1) combined fund financial statements and government-wide financial statements.
+The basic financial statements include: (1) combined fund financial statements and government-wide financial statements and (2) notes to the financial statements.
 The combined fund financial statements and government-wide financial statements combine both: (1) the Statement of Net Position and Governmental Funds Balance Sheet and (2) the Statement of Activities and Governmental Funds Revenue, Expenditures, and Changes in Fund Balances.
 This report also includes other supplementary information in addition to the basic financial statements.